linkerd/website/linkerd.io/content/2.16/tasks/graceful-shutdown.md

 ### Native Sidecar

-If you use the `--set nativeSidecar=true` flag when installing Linkerd, the Linkerd proxy will run as a [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) and will automatically shutdown when the main containers in the pod terminate.
+If you use the `--set proxy.nativeSidecar=true` flag when installing Linkerd, the Linkerd proxy will run as a [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) and will automatically shutdown when the main containers in the pod terminate.
 Native sidecars were added in Kubernetes v1.28 and are available by default in